Access to safe, affordable and reliable water, sanitation and hygiene (known as WASH) are basic human rights.

 A coordinated, global approach to water

 Our approach to how our workers and their communities access water, and how our operations respect and support the human rights to water and sanitation, is governed by a set of guidelines created by Nestlé in 2016.
 These practical procedures help our factories and suppliers distinguish between low-risk, medium-risk and high-risk markets, based on the proportion of people in their communities lacking access to clean water.
 They also give guidance to factories on how to assess their impact and contribution to alleviating any problems.
-These rules ensure we uphold UN guidance on the issue.
+These rules help us uphold UN guidance on the issue.

 Involving local communities in our decisions

-For some years Nestlé has used a precise working methodology to help us identify who we should engage when we are considering new water, sanitation and hygiene schemes, whether they are planned for our operations, workers or their communities.
-This was updated in 2019 to ensure that people in communities that have the most difficulty in accessing clean water can play an active part in changes that can affect them.
+For some years Nestlé has used a precise working methodology to help us identify whom we should engage when we are considering new water, sanitation and hygiene schemes, whether they are planned for our operations, workers or their communities.
+This was updated in 2019 to help ensure that people in communities that have the most difficulty accessing clean water can play an active part in changes that can affect them.

 Some of our actions

 In Colombia, Community Development Funds provided by Nespresso have been used to build water treatment plants on local aqueducts.
 This will provide more than 44 000 people in these two regions with access to clean, safe drinking water.

 Installing clean water for people in Egypt